Town Projects

 Summary

-During the most recent State inspection the Centre Ave. bridge was given an overall condition grade of 4 and needs to be rehabilitated
+During the most recent State inspection, the Centre Ave. bridge was given an overall condition grade of 4 and needs to be rehabilitated

 Funding